0neaboveall/Lung-Cancer-Prediction-with-Machine-Learning/README.md

   - Conversion of categorical variables to factors.
   - Scaling and centering of numerical variables for normalization.

-## Goals

-1. Build a machine learning model to predict lung cancer risk.
-2. Identify key health factors contributing to lung cancer.
-3. Evaluate model performance using metrics like accuracy, AUC, and ROC curves.

 ## Methodology

 1. **Data Preprocessing:**